Salah Jadid: Leadership of Syria

 Jadid's regime was the most radical in Syrian history.
 Whilst Jadid remained away from public view, as the second secretary of the Ba'ath Party, men allied to him filled the top posts in state and army: Nureddin al-Atassi, as party chairman, state president and later prime minister; Yusuf Zuayyin, as prime minister; Ibrahim Makhous as foreign minister, Hafez al-Assad as defense minister; Abd al-Karim al-Jundi, as security chief.
 A number of ex-army officers now also held key positions; most of them belonged to a clandestine group called "Military Convention" which undermined the position of civil authority within the Ba'ath party.
-Among those officers were Hafez al-Assad, Ahmad al-Suwaydani, Mustafa Tlass and Salah Jadid itself.
+Among those officers were Hafez al-Assad, Ahmad al-Suwaydani, Mustafa Tlass and Salah Jadid himself.
 The Syrian Communist Party played a very important role in Jadid's government, with some communists holding political posts, and Jadid established close and strong ties with the Communist Party of the Soviet Union.

 Contrary to traditional Ba'athist philosophy, neo-Ba'athists believed that the army should be an independent entity having a central position in the political area, and they also insisted that the army play a role equal to that of the civilian sector in the activities of the Ba'ath Party.
 Jadid and his ideologists also argued that in order for the army to properly carry out its tasks, it was necessary to strengthen political propaganda within its ranks.

 The Military Committee, which had been the officers' key decision-making process during 1963–66, lost its central institutional authority under Jadid because the fight against the Aflaqites was over – the key reason for the committee's existence in the first place, and NCRC was dissolved, along with the Committee, but mostly the same officers was in power.
 The new government supported a much more radical economic program including state ownership over industry and foreign trade, while at the same time trying to restructure agrarian relations and production.

-April 1st announcement
+1 April announcement

-On April 1, 1966, the new regime issued a 24-page statement outlining its ideology and policies in future.
+On 1 April 1966, the new regime issued a 24-page statement outlining its ideology and policies in future.

 According to Joseph Mann's "Syria, Precipitator of the Six Day War" book, the document began "by attacking the old right-wing policies of the previous regime, which have "caused degeneration and alienated Ba'athism from the Syrian people."
 The document called for the rejection of any ideology within the army, blaming it for weakening the army and causing a lack of motivation to tackle the various challenges it faced.
 The party declared that its policy towards the Arab world would henceforth be based on the idea of Arab unity and a concerted effort to resolve the Palestinian issue.
 The new regime claimed that the Arab monarchies had capitulated to Western dictates and interests that were not Arab.
 To a large extent, the document revealed the revolutionary, uncompromising nature of the new regime, strongly opposing the indecisive policies of other Arab states.”